zflight/GBC/README.md

 Things to include:
  - boot up/down procedure
    - need to check to make sure everything is working and on
+   - if Saturday night, leave computer on then make sure everything works Sunday morning
  - troubleshooting
- - what buttons and faders do on the midi controller
  - what each tab is for
    - patch
    - edit